Hafijur0211/Kg-React/README.md

 File extensions

 .Js

 - Stand for JavaScript
 - Contains regular javascript code
 - Used for general logic and components

 .JSX

 - Stand for javascript XML
 - Combined javascript with HTML-like tags
 - Make it easier to design UI components

+---

+Class Vs Function Components

+1. Class Components.

+- Stateful: Can manage state.
+- Lifecycle: Access to lifecycle methods
+- Verbose: More boilerplate code.
+- Not Preferred anymore.

+2. Function Components.

+- Initially stateless.
+- Can use Hooks for state and effects.
+- Simpler and more concise
+- More Popular.